j2labs/brubeck/docs/FILEUPLOADING.md

 The end result is that you'll have an image called `word.png` written to the same directory as your Brubeck process.

-You're gonna need to install PIL for this demo to work, btw.

-    $ pip install PIL

-Use sudo if necessary.